FocusMediaGroup/BookedScheduler/doc/README.md

 This simply makes it easier to include necessary file dependencies.

 ## API
-FMG Scheduler has a REST-API [API-Documentation](./API.md)
+Hospitality Signage Platform has a REST-API [API-Documentation](./API.md)

 ## User interface